Table of Contents

 If you encounter the permissions/configuration issues of the OS itself and then missing some events, you can refer to the async-profileropen in new window documentation.

-You can use the --event parameter to specify the event to sample, such as sampling the alloc event:
+You can use the --event parameter to specify the event to sample, for example, alloc event means heap memory allocation profiling:

 $ profiler start --event alloc